austin-carman/goals-be/README.md

 - **test**: Runs tests.
 - **deploy**: Deploys the main branch to Heroku.

-## TODO NOTES/Fixes:
-- Consider adding column to "goals" and "steps" tables for time created to avoid potential step order problems
-- ReadMe: add baseURL for User Router/Goals Router
-- Creating a new step: step_title is required for steps but if req.body includes, "steps": [], then no err.
-Should have error?
-- Editing a goal:

 ## API Endpoint Documentation
 ### User Router
 BaseURL:
 #### Login for existing user